 There are some companies that make tools for making shapes and molds for chocolate, but I haven’t sprung for any yet (I definitely should!).

-Check out our other vegan cheesecake recipes:
+Check out our other no-bake vegan cheesecakes made without cashews:

 Dairy Free Strawberry Cheesecake (Gluten Free)